 Home-grown radishes are always better than what you can get in the grocery store.
 They have a spicy kick and tasty greens you can enjoy as well.
-But, if your plants are hit with radish bacterial leaf spot, you’ll lose those greens and possibly the whole plant.
+If your plants are hit with radish bacterial leaf spot though, you’ll lose those greens and possibly the whole plant.
 Know how to spot and manage this infection.

 What is Bacterial Leaf Spot of Radish?